AndyWendt/conference-notes/2016/PNWPHP/making-php-extensions.md

 https://joind.in/talk/56f05

 PHP mentoring channel: #phpmentoring
 Channel for extension creation help: #gophp7-ext

+Most of the knowledge about PHP extensions is tribal.

 ## Ease of Extension Writing